scottdware/panco/docs/policy.md

   panco policy [command]

 Available Commands:
-  export      Export a security, NAT or PBF policy group       Group security or NAT rules by tags hitcount    Get the hit count data on a security, NAT or PBF policy - FIREWALL ONLY import      Import (create, modify) a security, NAT or PBF policy move        Move multiple rules within a security, NAT or PBF policy
+  export      Export a security, NAT or Policy-Based Forwarding policy group       Group security or NAT rules by tags hitcount    Get the hit count data on a security, NAT or Policy-Based Forwarding policy - FIREWALL ONLY import      Import (create, modify) a security, NAT or Policy-Based Forwarding policy move        Move multiple rules within a security, NAT or Policy-Based Forwarding policy

 Flags:
   -h, --help   help for policy